shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 # while app is still running on previous image.
 # This is analogous to the release phase.
 # TODO - renamed runner to run:detached
-cpl run:detached rails db:migrate -a ror-tutorial-staging --image latest
+cpl run-detached rails db:migrate -a ror-tutorial-staging --image latest

 # Alternatively, can run command interactively.
 Network disconnect or Ctrl-c stop the task.